YihuaZhu111/3H-TH/README.md

 2. set environment variables.

 We use three files to do experiments for three datasets.
 Thus, we should set envirment variables for each files.
-For example, we should open 3H-TH_WN18RR file first then set environment. (we can open 3H-TH_FB237 and 3H-TH_FB15K when we want to do experiments for datasets FB15K-237 and FB15K.)
+For example, we should open 3H-TH_WN18RR file first then set environment. (we can open 3H-TH_FB237 (cd 3H-TH_FB237) and 3H-TH_FB15K (cd 3H-TH_FB237)when we want to do experiments for datasets FB15K-237 and FB15K.)

 ```bash
 cd 3H-TH_WN18RR